cherose-sem/UFO_Compilation/III. Prototyping & Evaluation/README.md

 ![alt text](./images/trendline.png)

 So with the r^2 result, you can say that the hypothesis on this case is deviant by 0,1 r^2.
-So we can conclude that our hypothese is close to the absolute truth.
+So we can conclude that our hypothesis is close to the absolute truth.